 Here is a thematic outline for your presentation (and for any presentation you make to a technical audience).
 You don't need to cover the points in exactly this order, but try to address these needs for your audience.

-Prepare PowerPoint (or Keynote or whatever) slides for your presentation.
+Prepare PowerPoint (or PDF or Keynote or whatever) slides for your presentation.
 Send me a copy of your slides two or three days before your presentation, and I will give you feedback as quickly as I can.
 Make paper copies of your slides (2-4 slides/page) to hand out to the class before your presentation.

 To get a sense of our own work, and where this topic fits into it, read my essay, An intellectual history of the Spatial Semantic Hierarchy.